 Prime is a modern bathtub with old world charm, designed by Norm Architects — a multidisciplinary firm specializing in architecture and industrial design.
 The basin’s bulging form was “inspired by how the pressure of water shapes an elastic material, like a filled water balloon.”
 The flared rim, on the other hand, is a nod to the traditional roll-top bathtubs of the nineteenth century.

 Manufactured by Agape

-Vieques, named after a small island in the Caribbean, is another contemporary take on an old-fashioned freestanding bathtub.
+Vieques, named after a small island in the Caribbean, is another contemporary take on old-fashioned, freestanding bathtubs.
 The basin, which resembles a metal drum, is constructed of heavy-duty, ribbed steel.
-Its rustic appearance is complemented by a shelf and backrest made from Iroko, a strong and naturally water-resistant wood, also known as African Teak.
+Its rustic appearance is complemented by a shelf and backrest made from Iroko, also known as African Teak, a strong and naturally water-resistant wood.

 The Hammock Bath by Splinter Works

 The Hammock Bath is designed to be “the ultimate vehicle for total escapism,” bringing together the relaxation of lounging in a hammock with the comfort of a warm bath.
 The curvaceous basin is built entirely of carbon fiber, an incredibly lightweight and durable material commonly used in manufacturing automotive parts and aircrafts.
 The sleek, black finish gives the bathtub a futuristic appeal while the weave of the fibers is reminiscent of traditional cloth hammocks.
 The tub is available in both suspended and freestanding pedestal models, and in a variety of colors, including one gilded in 24-carat gold.